SECTOR

 Background

 Residents called the incident “a disaster” and “disgusting.”
-The event received negative local and national coverage, causing Dennis significant reputational harm.
+The event received negative local and national media coverage, causing Dennis significant reputational harm.
 Further, there was a potential financial threat as the Cape Cod community relies heavily on summer tourism.

-The Town’s elected and appointed leaders spent the following months developing new rules and regulations regarding Fourth of July Beach activity.
+The Town’s elected and appointed leaders spent the following months developing new rules and regulations regarding Fourth of July beach activity.
 The Town, lacking — as most small towns do — the bandwidth to support a large messaging campaign, turned to JGPR in June 2024, recognizing the need to communicate their plans effectively.

 Concept